intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

       For Intel Arc™ A-Series Graphics and Intel Data Center GPU Flex Series, we recommend:

       .. code-block:: bash

+         # Configure oneAPI environment variables.
+Required step for APT or offline installed oneAPI.
+         # Skip this step for PIP-installed oneAPI since the environment has already been configured in LD_LIBRARY_PATH.
          source /opt/intel/oneapi/setvars.sh

+         # Recommended Environment Variables for optimal performance
          export USE_XETLA=OFF
          export SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1